viashchuk/tooltip-generator/README.md

 # Tooltip Generator

-Tooltip Generator is a pure CSS, HTML tooltip generator web app built in Vue.js.

-How does it work?
-Just set the values you need in the settings and copy the finished CSS, HTML code
+You urgently need a tooltip, but are you so lazy to do it?
+There is a way out!
+This tool allows you to generate CSS and HTML code with a simple set of actions in the right sidebar that you can simply copy and paste 😉

+I hope it saves you time!

 ![alt text](public/screenshot.png "Tooltip Generator Screenshot")